 Your smile will only change if your Invisalign aligners are worn properly.
 Each set in your personalized series should be in place for 22 hours a day with the time left over being used for eating, brushing, and flossing.

 Not wearing your aligners enough will result in delayed progress and unwanted corrections.
 You are encouraged to enjoy the holiday fun, but keep in mind that you’re also working towards one goal: a straighter smile.

-Achieving your dream smile requires a level of dedication but our Invisalign orthodontist in Grand Rapids, MI, recognizes that you’re only human.
+Achieving your dream smile requires a level of dedication but our Invisalign orthodontists in Grand Rapids, MI, recognize that you’re only human.
 Therefore, you deserve to relax.
 Just be sure to place your aligners in their case when not in use and practice oral hygiene!
 Call Miller Orthodontics today at (616) 942-9320 to request an appointment.